enoch-ng/Dota2HelperBot/README.md

 `showresult` - Controls whether the bot displays the winner, duration, and final score in the victory message.
 When used without an argument, shows current setting.
 Use "off", "no", or "false" to turn this option off.
 Anything else turns it on.

+`contact` - Sends a message to the bot owner.
+Has a cooldown of 60 seconds.

 Any action that changes a server-specific setting must be performed by a server admin or the bot owner.

 ## Unimplemented commands

-`contact` - Sends a message to the bot owner.

 `untrack` - Removes all matches from the tracking list.
 Can only be used by the bot owner.